shaheedinc/eye-tracker-ios/README.md

 1. Log into the same firebase account.
 2. In the Firebase console, open Settings > Service Accounts.
 3. Click Generate New Private Key, then confirm by clicking Generate Key.
-4. Copy and paste the JSON file containing the key to the root of the JAVA application.
+4. Copy and paste the JSON file containing the key to the root of the Java application.
 5. Update the name of the file on Main.java line number 34.
 6. Update the database url on Main.java line number 37.

 Run the App:

 ```
-Open the file using Intellij Idea and run the Main.java file.
+Open the file using IntelliJ IDEA and run the Main.java file.
 ```